Which Product Not to Mix with Azelaic Acid?

 What is Azelaic Acid and Why Use It?

-Azelaic acid is a dicarboxylic acid derived from cereals like barley, wheat, or rye.
-This powerful ingredient is often used in dermatological treatments for its many benefits:
+Aazelaic acid is a dicarboxylic acid derived from grains such as barley, wheat, or rye.
+This powerful ingredient is often used in dermatological treatments for its many benefits.

-• Antibacterial Action: Azelaic acid fights against the bacteria responsible for acne.
+Anti-bacterial action: azelaic acid fights the bacteria responsible for acne.

-It is found in various concentrations, generally between 15 and 20%, in the form of creams, gels, or serums.
-Dermatologists recommend applying it morning and evening to the entire face, but it is crucial to avoid certain combinations to ensure optimal results.
+It is found in varying concentrations, generally between 15 and 20%, in the form of creams, gels, or serums.
+Dermatologists recommend applying it morning and evening to theentire face, but it is crucial to avoid certain combinations to ensure optimal results.

 Products to Avoid with Azelaic Acid